TeamHG-Memex/quickpin/docs/installation.rst

 Permissions
 -----------

-QuickPin expects to have a writeable log file at ``/var/log/quickpin.log``.
+QuickPin expects to have a writeable log file at ``/var/log/quickpin.log`` and expects to be able to write to the application's ``data`` directory.

 .. code:: bash

     $ sudo touch /var/log/quickpin.log
     $ sudo chown quickpin:quickpin /var/log/quickpin.log
+    $ sudo chown quickpin:quickpin /opt/quickpin/data

 QuickPin also minifies and combines some static resources, such as JavaScript and CSS.
 It needs to store these static resources in